dbkblk/rand_helper_tools/README.md

 - Start the parser and sort files.
 Go read a book while processing :D
 - At the end, check the "_REMOVED_TAGS_CATEGORY.xml" files to see if duplicates have been found and manually choose what tag values to keep.
 - The sorted files are in "sorted/".
 Just replace original.

-## KNOWN PROBLEMS

-If a tag to import is used multiple times in original files (really, that shouldn't be that way), the import function will inject the value from the import file to every original file.

-Example:
-The TAG: TXT_BLABLA is in original file A and original file B The values are
-Original file A: BABA
-Original file B: BIBI

-If a file to import contains the tag TXT_BLABLA with the value «BABA» (even if this tag haven't been modified during the export and the import) the value «BABA» will be injected to file A and to file B.

-I plan to add functions to detect and remove duplicates tag.

 ## FURTHER DEVELOPMENT